 A simple structure of syllable are proposed for this task.
 A syllable consists of two parts: the onset and the rime.
 The onset is optional while the rime is essential for the syllable to be valid.
 A rime is always associated with one of six tones of Vietnamese

-Inspired by the ‘Common Vietnamese rimes’ table which can be found in Wikipedia entry for Vietnamese phonology I have created a similar table for rimes construction.
-The different is in Wikipedia entry the table is based on phonology (The IPA - International Phonetic Alphabet was used) while my table is based on orthography.
+Inspired by the ‘Common Vietnamese rimes’ table which can be found in Wikipedia entry for Vietnamese phonology I created a similar table for rimes construction.
+The difference is the Wikipedia table is based on phonology (The IPA - International Phonetic Alphabet was used) while my table is based on orthography.